 An employee shall be considered to have a conflict of interest if:

-- such employee is aware that a personal family member (which for purposes herein shall be a spouse, parents, siblings, children and any other relative if the latter reside in the same household as the employee), or any organization in which such employee (or personal family member) is an officer, director, employee, member, partner, trustee, or controlling stockholder, has such existing or potential financial or other interests.
+- Such employee is aware that a family member (which for purposes herein shall be a spouse, parents, siblings, children and any other relative if the latter reside in the same household as the employee), or any organization in which such employee (or family member) is an officer, director, employee, member, partner, trustee, or controlling stockholder, has such existing or potential financial or other interests.

 All employees shall disclose to the Vice President for Finance and Business Affairs any possible conflict of interest at the earliest practicable time to allow the College to take appropriate action to address the conflict of interest.
 Failure to disclose a conflict of interest may result in disciplinary action including, but not limited to, termination of employment.